vedph/cadmus-bdm-tool/docs/index.md

 Each DOCX document contains alternating paragraphs: one is Latin, and the following one is its English translation.

 - the Latin paragraph contains just text.
-- the English paragraph can have footnotes.
+- the English paragraph can have _footnotes_.
 Footnotes can include escapes.

 This structure ensures that we have 3 data domains: